amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 First, *code artifacts which change together should be kept together*.
 This is known as the Common Closure Principle [15], and states that "Classes that change together are packaged together".
 Packaging such files together will reduce the overall coupling in the system and will reduce the change "ripple effect" on other packages or components in the system.

-%% <to be added - the folder structure of a typical mvc pattern as opposed to the doman driven design>
+%% <to be added - the folder structure of a typical mvc pattern as opposed to the domain driven design>

-The second factor which drives your thinking about how to decompose your code is that *code artifacts which are released together belong together*.
+The second factor is that *code artifacts which are released together belong together*.
 Again, this is derived from the Release-Reused Equivalency Principle [15] which states that "the granule of reuse is the granule of release".

-In a sense, both factors co-exists in most cases.
+In a sense, both factors co-exist in most cases.
 If two code artifacts change together, then most probably they will be released together.
-On the other side, if two code artifacts are reused together, then most probably they will both change together, or at least they will be affected by each other's change.
+Vice versa, if two code artifacts are reused together, then most probably they will both change together, or at least they will be affected by each other's change.

 #### Types of software components